Ashley-Paul Robinson: Starting out

 He joined the Crystal Palace academy at the age of 14, and played on the right wing or in attack.
 He made his debut for the Eagles in March near the back-end of the 2007-08 season, making six substitute appearances for Neil Warnock's side, which included one assist in the Colchester United game in 2008.

 Trials

 Robinson then secured a trial with Premier League side Fulham.

 After this he had other trials at League One sides Hereford United and Carlisle United.
 They both decided not to sign him and instead he eventually signed for Bromley on 15 October 2008.

 In the 2009–10 season he played for various clubs: Harlow Town, Concord Rangers and Dulwich Hamlet.

 In the 2010–11 season he played for Eastbourne Town, Hastings United, Horsham FC and Tooting & Mitcham F.C.

 In June 2014, Robinson re-signed for Dulwich Hamlet - however, after playing in several pre-season friendlies, Robinson didn't make the match-day squad for the first two games of the season, and it was subsequently announced he had been released by Dulwich Hamlet, and re-signed with Tooting & Mitcham.

 Following a brief spell with Tooting & Mitcham, Robinson moved on to Bognor Regis, and then Hastings United.

+In 2024 he was brought in to YouTube and step 6 side Rising Ballers Kensington in order to add more experience to a young squad.